AstroU66/evilportal-Vodafone/README.md

 ## Installation

-Copy the entire `Vodafone` folder (including the `.enable` file) into `/root/portals/` on your WiFi Pineapple.
+Rename the repository folder to `Vodafone` and copy this folder (including the `.enable` file) into `/root/portals/` on your WiFi Pineapple.
 If you are using the SD card, copy it into `/sd/portals/` instead.
-Once the directory contains an executable `.enable` file, the EvilPortal module will detect and list the portal automatically.
+The portal directory must be named `Vodafone` so the EvilPortal module can detect it once the `.enable` file is executable.

 All assets referenced by `index.php` reside in this folder: